What does “yami” mean in Japanese?

 Contents

-Let me start with the definition and meanings of “yami”.
+Let me start with the definition and meaning of “yami”.

-- yami – 闇 (やみ) : a noun meaning ‘darkness’ or ‘the dark’ in Japanese.
+- yami – 闇 (やみ) : a noun meaning ‘darkness’ in Japanese.

 Native speakers use this noun to refer to a place or space where there is no light.
-So, its usage is similar to those of the English nouns above, I think.
+So, the usage is very similar to that of “darkness”, I think.

 Yami in kanji